-Pires also touched on just how PSG managed success over the opening first half of the fixture.
+Pires also touched on just how PSG had success over the opening first half of the fixture.

-Pires still sees that PSG could very well mount a comeback in this tie as the side is capable of picking up yet another away Champions League win in this season’s knockout stage.
+Pires sees that PSG can mount a comeback in this tie, as the Ligue 1 side is capable of picking up yet another away Champions League win in this season’s knockout stage.

-In the meantime, PSG will be returning to Ligue 1 action up next with the home match against RC Lens.
+In the meantime, PSG will return to Ligue 1 action up next with a home match against RC Lens.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.